m50d/m50d.github.com/_posts/2016-10-16-evasive-maneuvers.md

 The Earth Forces' training has some serious deficiencies.

-Military discipline breaks down further this episode - we open with La Flaga disrespecting his commanding officer and Kira's friends contemplating desertion, continue through the antagonists heading without their commander, and conclude with the civilian Cagalli
+Military discipline breaks down further this episode - we open with La Flaga disrespecting his commanding officer and Kira's friends contemplating desertion, continue through the antagonist squad heading without their commander, and conclude with the civilian Cagalli